Bloomberg takes over management of DJ-UBS commodities index: FT

-(This Arpil 9 story is corrected to add "certain" in the first paragraph to make clear UBS is not moving away from overall index business)

-NEW YORK Bloomberg LP will take over control of one of the two largest commodity price baskets in the world as Swiss bank UBS UBSN.VX steps away from certain index businesses, the Financial Times reported on Wednesday.
+NEW YORK Bloomberg LP will take over control of one of the two largest commodity price baskets in the world as Swiss bank UBS UBSN.VX steps away from the index business, the Financial Times reported on Wednesday.

 While UBS has not sold the index itself or its intellectual property, it has transferred control and oversight of the 22-component index to Bloomberg, the FT reported citing Bloomberg Indexes' head Srikant Dash.
 He said Bloomberg had no plans to change the composition or methodology of the index.